1. Download the MyHud App or Log in to MyHud via the web

 News and announcements - to keep you posted on the widest range of University activities, events and news.

 2. Change your password

 During the first 14 days after enrolment you are required to change your password.
-You will receive a series of reminders sent to your university email account with the relevant information on how to do this.

 This virtual learning environment housesyour course and academic information.
 Lectures, readinglists, timetabled meetings with tutors and fellow students can be accessed viaBrightspace.
 You will submit some of your assignments via Brightspace and receive results.
 Your course leaders will post tasks and make regular announcements here, so getting familiar with Brightspace is crucial in getting ready for University.